kylelin47/great-unknown/README.md

 To add new packages and have it added to package.json:
 ```
-npm install <pkg> --save
+$ npm install <pkg> --save
 ```
-or
+or for bower.json:
 ```
-bower install <pkg> --save
+$ bower install <pkg> --save
 ```

-We're using tabs, not spaces
+We're using tabs, not spaces.
+Look into installing EditorConfig

 To use a new Bootstrap Theme:
 - Copy this file over your current bootstrap.css in public/lib/bootstrap/dist/css